RPI-Fraternity-Sorority-Commons-Website/FSC-Website/README.md

 An RCOS project used for club websites at RPI

 ### Acknowledgments
 This project is based on [WebsiteTemplate](https://github.com/Rezlang/WebsiteTemplate/) by Josh Moskoff and Anson Decker, which is licensed under the MIT License.
 The original license can be found in the `WebsiteTemplate_LICENSE` file.
+All modifications, additions, and deletions make to the original work are subject to the Bars Software License.
+See LICENSE file.

 # Setup
 On windows, the first-time setup process can be performed completely by running the included setup.bat script.